krorvik/viperpit/articles/newpanels.md

 # Backlighting

 For backlighting, I am not yet there.
 I am planning to use SMD/LED strips, that are modular.
-Failing that, LEDs, but that's a lot more work.
+Failing that, singular LEDs, but that's a lot more work.

 Ideally, only two pins are needed for this.